CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * `Fast-Scan` to perform a *fast-scan* on the sources contents and optionally do a Deep-Analysis (run the analysis).
 * `Deep-Analysis` to perform a *Deep-Analysis* on an existing application.
 It does run the analysis and publish to the dashboard and Imaging depending on the operating settings
 * `Publish-Imaging` Publish an existing application data to CAST Imaging.
-* `ArchitectureStudioModelCheck` to check an existing application against a model.
+* `ArchitectureStudioModelChecker` to check an existing application against a model.

 Each commands has a `--help` parameter, providing a list of all parameters available.